jomcy-amzn/wm-serverlesslambda/README.md

 ## Usage

 - Update .config file in backend-config/ directory to set appropriate backend for each environment
-- Initiate terrafrom with the configured backend using below command:
+- Initiate terraform with the configured backend using below command:

 ~~~
 terraform init -backend-config=backend-configs/dev.config